 As a manager, you can leverage this facet of the human mind by keeping your weekend shifts open.
 Instead of assigning weekend shifts, let your employees decide amongst themselves, and only make a decision for them if no one signs up on their own.

 You can use ZoomShift an employee scheduling software to allow employees to select their weekend shifts themselves from the open shifts.
 Plus, they’ll also be more aware of their schedule in advance, and it can help eliminate no-call, no-shows.

 Employees such as nurses are often offered incentives for picking up weekend shifts.

 Consider creating a weekend program where employees can actually sign up to work weekends.
 It might even be considered an honor.

 You’ll find some hospitals only offer weekend work to nurses with a certain number of years of experience at one of their facilities.
 This turns weekend work into an honor.
 When you turn weekend work into an honor, you might find people clamoring to work weekends.

 In addition, you can offer incentives in the form of extra money and benefits.
 Many businesses find that filling their weekend shifts is easier if the pay scale is higher.

 For example, if you pay weekday workers $10/per hour and weeknight workers $12/hour, you might pay weekend day shift workers $14/hour and weekend night shift workers $16/hour.

 For example, let’s say you own a retail shop, and you need Suzy to work on Saturday and Sunday when she’s already worked Wednesday-Friday.
-Be sure and give her Monday and Tuesday off to avoid burnout.
+Be sure and give her the freedom to choose time off to avoid burnout as per her plans.